automl/FOB/README.md

 Fast and cheap Benchmark for HPO and Optimizer.

-Master Project at ML chair Freiburg,
+Master Project at Machine Learning Lab Freiburg,
 Simon Blauth, Tobias Bürger, Zacharias Häringer

 This benchmark aims to be fast while maintaining a wide selection of different tasks.
 It also tries to be independent of the hardware used, however it requires a minimum of 4 gpus ideally capable of bfloat16 mixed precision.